Particl-Community/academy/in-depth/indepth_part_coin.rst

 Types of balances
 ^^^^^^^^^^^^^^^^^

 On Particl, there are three different types of balance, each with their own purpose, cost, level of privacy, and settings.
-All three types of balance are available on Particl Desktop and you can easily convert coins from one type of balance to another by reading the :doc:`Manage Funds user guide <../guides/guide_mp_general_managing_funds>`.
+All three types of balance are available on :term:`Particl Desktop` and you can easily convert coins from one type of balance to another by reading the :doc:`Manage Funds user guide <../guides/guide_mp_general_managing_funds>`.

 Public Balance
 ~~~~~~~~~~~~~~